 A steady flow of saliva keeps the mouth moist at all times.
-Chewing and swallowing food increases the flow of saliva – simply looking at appetising food can also cause an increased saliva flow.
+Chewing and swallowing food increases the flow of saliva – simply looking at and thinking about appetising food can also cause an increased saliva flow.

 Protective role of saliva

 A dry mouth significantly increases the risk of tooth decay and other oral diseases.
-Having enough saliva keeps our mouth healthy as it:
+Having enough saliva keeps your mouth healthy as it:

 - contains components that can directly attack the bacteria that cause decay

 - helps to destroy viruses

 - contains phosphorus and calcium.
 These substances are vital to the ongoing process of remineralisation, which is the rebuilding of tooth enamel (the hard surface layer that protects the tooth) to prevent tooth decay

 - helps with the formation of particular sounds in speech

 - boosts sensation inside the mouth and allows, for example, the experience of pain, food texture and taste.